amirmasoudabdol/SAM/README.md

 ### Testing (Optional)

-SAM's unit test cases can be run using `make test`.
-Tests are designed to check the integrity of the code and API during the extension process, e.g., implementing new hacking strategy.
+You can run SAM‘s unit test cases using `make test`.
+I design a few tests to check the integrity of the code and API during the extension process, e.g., implementing new hacking strategy.
+We will add more tests as we improve our API.

 ## A Sample Run

 After successfully building SAMpp, you’ll be able to run your first simulation.
-Executing `./SAMpp` in your build folder will start a simulation based on the parameters located in `SAMpp/input/sample-input.json`.
+Executing `./SAMpp` in your build folder will start a simulation based on the parameters in `SAMpp/input/sample-input.json`.

 	$ ./SAMpp
 	Initializing the simulation...